piger/spock/README.md

 - leveldb (optional)
 - Python [docutils][docutils] (optional, used for `rst` rendering)

+Note: you cannot use the `libgit2` package provided by your package manager because `git2go` needs a specific version of the library.

 On a Debian based GNU/Linux system you should be able to install all the required dependencies running: